facebook/react-native-website/docs/text.md

 };
 ```

-Composing `MyAppText` in this way ensures that we get the styles from a top-level component, but leaves us the ability to add / override them in specific use cases.
+Composing `MyAppText` in this way ensures that we get the styles from a top-level component, but leaves us the ability to add/override them in specific use cases.

 React Native still has the concept of style inheritance, but limited to text subtrees.
 In this case, the second part will be both bold and red.